 As Cuba has been in the news recently, some wonder if Cuba has become any closer to being a viable medical travel destination for those who have health issues that require special attention.
-As a matter of fact Cuba has long been known for producing quality doctors and providing excellent medical services.
+As a matter of fact Cuba has long been known for producing quality doctors and providing excellent in-budget medical services.

 Cuban scientists are engaged in late-stage clinical trials in Europe for Heberprot-P, considered a potentially revolutionary medicine for diabetic foot ulcers.
 Other sectors in which Cuba can use its potential as a "medical power" are lung cancer treatment, cornea, kidney and bone marrow transplants and brain tissue transplants for Parkinson's disease patients.

 At Havana's clinics, reserved for foreigners, they handle all types of medical specialties.
 And if an in-house expert is unavailable, one can be borrowed from another hospital.

 Colombia Approves Use of Cuban Cancer Pharmaceutical

 Colombia's Health Ministry authorized the use of the Cuban Cancer pharmaceutical CIMAher in the country's health program, according to BioCubaFarma Biotech Conglomerate.
 The approval of the use of the Cuban product now allows Colombian doctors to prescribe it for the population, said BioCubaFarma on its Twitter account.
 CIMAher is a humanized antibody, used on patients suffering from esophagus cancer with no chance for surgery.
 The drug is combined with Chemotherapy.
 A study on such cancer patients treated with the Cuban pharmaceutical combined with chemo resulted in good response values for survival.
 According to an article published by the Cuban Health Network the control rate of the disease reached 83 percent, and the objective response rate went up to 64 percent in he group of patients with advanced esophagus cancer.